 Sales Tax Regulations

-A United States Supreme Court decision, South Dakota versus Wayfair, Inc., allows local taxing jurisdictions to require remote businesses (without a physical presence in Texas) to collect local sales or use taxes on items that are delivered to their jurisdiction.
-The Texas legislature passed two bills in the last session to deal with this issue.
-Now, the Texas Comptroller of Public Accounts has recommended policies that would substantially negatively impact Coppell and many other communities.
+A 2018 United States Supreme Court decision, South Dakota versus Wayfair, Inc., allows States to require remote businesses (without a physical presence in Texas) to collect State and local sales or use taxes on items that are delivered to their jurisdiction.
+The Texas legislature passed two bills in 2019 to address this issue.
+With the adoption of this legislation, the Texas Comptroller of Public Accounts implemented rules that go far beyond the intent of the legislation and additional policies that substantially negatively impact Coppell and many other communities.

-The City of Coppell believes this is a radical change, not envisioned by the Texas Legislature when they passed these two bills, that would have a significant negative impact on Coppell and many other Texas cities.
-This approach would disrupt decades of established local sales tax sourcing rules.
-Coppell and other cities are asking the Comptroller of Public Accounts to reconsider the current proposed rules and, if necessary, may be forced to take legal action if these issues cannot be resolved.
+The City of Coppell believes this is a radical change, not envisioned by the Texas Legislature when they passed the two bills in 2019, and that these additional provisions will have a significant negative impact on Coppell and many other Texas cities.
+This approach disrupts decades of established local sales tax sourcing rules.
+Coppell and other cities have taken legal action to ask the Comptroller of Public Accounts to reconsider the current proposed rules.

 The City of Coppell is committed to serving the community and will continue to do so.

 While many things may change, the City of Coppell mission remains the same.
 Our purpose is to provide for the health, safety, and quality of life for our citizens, and in doing so, provide a foundation for building a better community.

 The Council and City Manager are taking a two-pronged approach to this issue.

 One step is to work with other cities, legal counsel and legislators to delay, modify or rescind the rule change.
 The Council has authorized the hiring of experts to assist with this issue, and the Mayor and City Manager have gone to Austin to testify on behalf of the City.
 The City is currently in litigation.